 Some of the most common types of pests that will invade homes for the winter include:

 - Rodents: Mice and rats are among the most common types of problematic rodents in this region.
 They are excellent at burrowing and will often find their way indoors through small openings and establish nests.

-- Stinging insects: Unwanted flying insects such as yellow-jackets and other types of wasps are largely inactive in the winter months.
+- Stinging insects: Unwanted flying insects such as yellow jackets and other types of wasps in Ventura County are largely inactive in the winter months.
 The queens of these colonies often seek warmer areas to hibernate during the winter.

 - Fleas and ticks: As the colder months approach, parasites such as fleas and ticks will seek shelter indoors, particularly in homes with pets that will keep them warm.

-- Ants: Several types of ants will seek food, water, and shelter indoors, particularly during the cooler winter months.
+- Ants: Several types of ants will seek sources of food, water, and shelter in our homes, particularly during the cooler winter months.

 The Problems These Pests Can Pose